gradsim/gradsim/README.md

 #### demo_fem.py

 Optimizes the parameters of an FEM model (uses the NeoHookean hyperelasticity model).
-In particular, the demo shows how to optimize for the mass of each particle in the deformable mesh to math a rendered video sequence.
+In particular, the demo shows how to optimize for the mass of each particle in the deformable mesh to match a rendered video sequence.

 ```bash
 python demo_fem.py